lmas/thesis/thesis.typ

 #quote[
-	Anomaly detection refers to the problem of ﬁnding patterns in data that do not conform to expected behavior ...
+	Anomaly detection refers to the problem of ﬁnding patterns in data that do not conform to expected behaviour ...
 	[which] translate to signiﬁcant, and often critical, actionable information in a wide variety of application domains.
 ]